donovancham/sitcoin/docgen/docs/NFTMarket.md

 ### Return Values:

-- true if item is sold, false if otherwise
+- `true`: if item is sold, false if otherwise

 ## unlistItem